MicrosoftDocs/azure-docs/articles/connectors/apis-list.md

 When you build a workflow using Azure Logic Apps, you can use a *connector* to work with data, events, and resources in other apps, services, systems, and platforms - without writing code.
 A connector provides one or more prebuilt operations, which you use as steps in your workflow.

+In a connector, each operation is either a [*trigger*](#triggers) condition that starts a workflow or a subsequent [*action*](#actions) that performs a specific task, along with properties that you can configure.
+While many connectors have both triggers and actions, some connectors offer only triggers, while others provide only actions.

+In Azure Logic Apps, connectors are available in either a [built-in version, managed version, or both](#built-in-vs-managed).
+Many connectors usually require that you first [create and configure a connection](#connection-configuration) to the underlying service or system, usually so that you can authenticate access to a user account.
+If no connector is available for the service or system that you want to access, you can send a request using the [generic HTTP operation](connectors-native-http.md), or you can [create a custom connector](#custom-connectors-and-apis).

-This overview provides a high-level introduction to connectors and the way they generally work.
-For other connector information, see the following documentation:
+This overview provides a high-level introduction to connectors and how they generally work.
+For more connector information, see the following documentation:

 * [Connectors overview for services such as Power Automate and Power Apps](/connectors/connectors)
 * [Built-in connectors overview for Azure Logic Apps](built-in.md)
 * [Managed connectors overview for Azure Logic Apps](managed.md)
 * [Managed connectors reference for Azure Logic Apps](/connectors/connector-reference/connector-reference-logicapps-connectors)

-In a connector, each operation is either a [*trigger*](#triggers) condition that starts a workflow or a subsequent [*action*](#actions) that performs a specific task, along with properties that you can configure.
-While many connectors have both triggers and actions, some connectors offer only triggers, while others provide only actions.
-Usually, connectors require that you first [create and configure a connection](#connection-configuration) to the underlying service or system, usually so that you can authenticate access to a user account.

-If no connector is available for the service or system that you want to access, you can send a request using the [generic HTTP operation](connectors-native-http.md), or you can [create a custom connector](#custom-connectors-and-apis).

-## Triggers

-A trigger specifies the condition to meet before the workflow can start and is always the first step in any workflow.
-Each trigger also follows a specific firing pattern that controls how the trigger monitors and responds to events.
-Usually, a trigger follows either a *polling* pattern or a *push* pattern.
-Sometimes, both trigger versions are available.

-- *Polling* triggers regularly check a specific service or system on a specified schedule to check for new data or a specific event.
-If new data is available, or the specific event happens, these triggers create and run a new instance of your workflow.
-This new instance can then use the data that's passed as input.

-- *Push* or *webhook* triggers listen for new data or for an event to happen, without polling.
-When new data is available, or when the event happens, these triggers create and run a new instance of your workflow.
-This new instance can then use the data that's passed as input.

-For example, suppose you want to build a workflow that runs when a file is uploaded to your FTP server.
-As the first step in your workflow, you can add the [FTP trigger](/connectors/ftp/#triggers) named **When a file is added or modified**, which follows a polling pattern.
-You then specify the schedule to regularly check for upload events.

-When the trigger fires, the trigger usually passes along event outputs for subsequent actions to reference and use.
-For the FTP example, the trigger automatically outputs information such as the file name and path.
-You can also set up the trigger to include the file content.
-So, to process this data, you must add actions to your workflow.

-## Actions

-An action specifies a task to perform and always appears as a subsequent step in the workflow.
-You can use multiple actions in your workflow.
-For example, you might start the workflow with a [SQL Server trigger](/connectors/sql/#triggers) that checks for new customer data in an SQL database.
-Following the trigger, your workflow can have a [SQL Server action](/connectors/sql/#actions) that gets the customer data.
-Following this SQL Server action, your workflow can use a different action that processes the data, for example, a [Data Operations action](../logic-apps/logic-apps-perform-data-operations.md) that creates a CSV table.
+<a name="built-in-vs-managed"></a>

 ## Built-in connectors versus managed connectors